HeavenOSK/flutter_swipable_stack/README.md

 ## `swipeAssistDuration`

-You can set the speed the use is able to swipe through Widgets with the `swipeAssistDuration`.
+You can set the speed the user is able to swipe through Widgets with the `swipeAssistDuration`.

 ```dart
 SwipableStack(